Mean-field Variational Inference via Wasserstein Gradient Flow: Theoretical Results

-In the remaining part of this paper, we always assume the compactness and convexity even without mentioning them. \end{assumption} Notice that this assumption only requires $U(\cdot\,;\,\mu)$ to be strongly convex when $\mu$ is close to $\delta_{\theta^\ast}$.
+for all $t\in[0,1]$ and $\theta,\theta'\in\Theta$.
+Moreover, parameter space $\Theta\subset\mb R^d$ is convex and contained a ball centered at the origin with radius $R$. \end{assumption} Notice that this assumption only requires $U(\cdot\,;\,\mu)$ to be strongly convex when $\mu$ is close to $\delta_{\theta^\ast}$.
 We will verify this assumption for the two applications considered in Section~\ref{sec:thm_app}.
 When the initialization $q_\theta^{(0)}$ is close enough to the $\delta_{\theta^\ast}$, it can be proved by induction that any later iterates $q^{(k)}_\theta$ will stay in the same $W_2$ neighborhood.
 Therefore, we do not need $U(\cdot\,;\,\mu)$ to be strongly convex for all $\mu\in\ms P_2^r(\Theta)$.
-The strong convexity of $U(\theta\,;\,\mu)$ with respect to parameter $\theta$ can also be relaxed to a local strong convexity within a neighborhood of $\theta^\ast$ with sufficiently small constant radius for all $\mu\in B_{\mb W_2}(0, r)$, as long as the initial distribution $q^{(0)}_\theta$ is properly concentrated around this neighborhood.
-Specifically, one can show that all iterates $q_\theta^{(k)}$ tend to concentrate within this neighborhood by an induction argument since the algorithm is expected to converge to the limit $\wht Q_\theta$ that is at most $\m O\big((\log n/n)^{-1/2}\big)$ away from $\delta_{\theta^\ast}$.
-Moreover, it can be shown that $V_n(\cdot\,|\,q_\theta^{(k)})$ remains strongly convex along any generalized geodesics connecting two measures that are close to $\delta_{\theta^\ast}$ (c.f.~Lemmas~\ref{lemma:entropy} and~\ref{lemma:potential}, also see Appendix~\ref{app:proof_main_theorem} for further details); as a result, the calculations in our current proofs will still be valid up to an extra higher-order error term caused by the mass of $q_\theta^{(k)}$ outside the neighborhood.
-We simply assume the global strictly convexity of $U$ in the current analysis to avoid these technicalities without affecting the convey of our main proof ideas.
+This assumption plays a similar role as Assumption~\ref{assump: MFVI_SC} for models without latent variable.
+Similarly, we expect that the strong convexity of $U(\theta\,;\,\mu)$ with respect to parameter $\theta$ can be relaxed to a local strong convexity within a neighborhood of $\theta^\ast$ with sufficiently small constant radius for all $\mu\in B_{\mb W_2}(0, r)$.
+Here, we simply assume the global strictly convexity of $U$ in the current analysis to avoid these technicalities without affecting the convey of our main proof ideas.

-To show that the sample-level potential $U_n$ is uniformly close to its population version $U$ and inherits the convexity property of $U$, we need the following assumption characterizing continuity and sub-Gaussianity of the (higher-order) derivatives of the log-likelihood functions with the latent variable and the observed data.
+To show that the sample-level potential $U_n$ is uniformly close to its population version $U$ and inherits the convexity property of $U$ (see Lemma~\ref{lem: ULLN_of_potential_function} in Appendix~\ref{app:proof_main_theorem}), we need the following assumption characterizing continuity and sub-Gaussianity of the (higher-order) derivatives of the log-likelihood functions with the latent variable and the observed data.